jinghuazhao/PW-pipeline/README.md

 [network.sh](files/network.sh), which performs affinity propagation and k-means clustering as well as generates SIF and EL formats to be used by software such as Cytoscape.

-The individual software are briefly described as follows.
+Individual software are briefly described as follows.

 1. **MAGENTA**.
 Segre, et al. (2010) describes how it works: